Narayan Sundaram, MD

 Work schedule: Our section operates from 8am until at least 5pm, Monday through Friday.
 Although the fellow is expected to protocol, review and interpret MRI and CT studies under direct faculty supervision, we also strongly encourage him/her to take advantage of the vast array of pathology encountered on “conventional” radiographs.
 The fellow also should be involved with most of the procedures performed by the section, either directly or (later during the year) in a supervisory role.

 Systems training: Systems training will occur with a member of the IT department.

-Introduction to staff: The MSK section consists of Dr. Scott Stacy, Dr. Larry Dixon, Dr. Narayan Sundaram and Dr. Chris Straus.
+Introduction to staff: The MSK section consists of Dr. Scott Stacy, Dr. Narayan Sundaram, Dr. Ibrahim Karademir, and Dr. Chris Straus.
 Introduction to the technologists will occur during the first couple of weeks of the fellowship.

 Educational responsibilities: In addition to contributing to the sectional teaching file and teaching residents and medical students at the workstation, the fellow will be expected to participate in the following conferences:

 - Technologist in-service lectures

 QI activity: The fellow is expected to participate in the section’s Quality Improvement projects.

 Vacation and meeting: The fellow receives 4 weeks (20 days) of vacation leave, 5 sick days, 5 meeting days, and 5 interview days.
 Time away for vacation, meeting and interview needs to be pre-approved by the section chief and formally documented on the sectional calendar